denoland/docs/deploy/manual/ci_github.md

+---
-# CI and GitHub Actions
+title: "CI and GitHub Actions"
+---

 Deno Deploy's Git integration enables deployment of code changes that are pushed to a GitHub repository.
 Commits on the production branch will be deployed as a